Alice Garrad background

 Alice went on to set up her own consultancy business specialising in the strategic development of fundraising, mentoring and training.
 In 2003 Alice Garrad established Training People with Trevor Gill to provide high quality fundraising and personal development training.
 Training People and Alice Garrad Consulting work hand in hand providing an integrated service to clients.

 Since 2014, Alice has taken on interim and project specific leadership positions, the highlight of which has been her role as Appeal Director for Mencap’s Big Step Forward Appeal.
-The task was to raise £2m to match the £2.5m pledged by government to build, equip and run a new centre for children with a learning disability and their families.
-Working with Appeal Chairman, Brian Ambrose OBE, CEO of George Best Belfast City Airport, the target was met in less than 2 years.
+The task was to raise £2.5m to match government funds to build, equip and run a new centre for children with a learning disability and their families.
+Working with Appeal Chairman, Brian Ambrose OBE, CEO of George Best Belfast City Airport, the target was met in less than 2 years, winning the Institute of Fundraising’s (NI) Team of the Year award.

 Alice Garrad’s commercial experience was gained working in brand management for Courage.
 She later moved to Wines from Spain, an agency funded by the Spanish Government, where she was one of a small team responsible for developing a major advertising and promotional campaign to change the image of Spanish wines in the UK.